Dakota Access Pipeline Foes: We Aren't Done Fighting Yet

 A White House press release on Tuesday said that Trump's executive orders were in line with his campaign promise to "reduce the burden of regulations and expedite high priority energy and infrastructure projects that will create jobs and increase national security."
 The statement said that construction and operation of Keystone XL would create tens of thousands of American jobs, and that the completion of the Dakota Access Pipeline and other pipelines is "critical to a strong economy, energy independence, and national security."

-For months, environmentalists, activists, and tribes from across the country have been opposing construction of DAPL through lawsuits, demonstrations, and civil disobedience.
+For months, environmentalists, activists and tribes from across the country have been opposing construction of DAPL through lawsuits, demonstrations and civil disobedience.

 But while protesters considered the Army Corps of Engineers' actions last month a victory, celebrations came with an asterisk.
 The people engaged in the fight against the pipeline knew that whatever reprieve they were getting was likely to be temporary.
 When construction was halted, Hopkins tweeted, "Those at camp are being encouraged to stick around because it's expected that Dakota Access will drill anyway, without permit."

 There are still ways for people to fight the pipeline, Hopkins said Tuesday.
 People can call their senators and members of Congress to express their opposition, she said.
 They can take their money out of the banks that have financed DAPL.
 They can spread awareness in their communities and on social media.
-And, she said, there are still people at the Sacred Stone Camp in North Dakota living in weatherized tents, where snow and ice cover the land.
+And, she said, there are still people living in weatherized tents at the Sacred Stone Camp in North Dakota, where snow and ice cover the land.

 Allison Renville is one of those people.
 A member of the Lakota Nation, she's a media consultant and self-described activist who has spent a lot of time at the camp over the past year.
 Renville agrees that divestment and community engagement are going to be key to preventing DAPL construction from going forward.

 "Not only do I have faith in God, but I have faith in my people," she said.
-"On the ground, we've had 10,000 people come in and learn to be organizers [and] ... taking courses in non-violent direct action and learning to set up a camp, utilizing tools — they'll be able to get anything accomplished."
+"On the ground, we've had 10,000 people come in and learn to be organizers, [and by] ... taking courses in nonviolent direct action and learning to set up a camp, utilizing tools, they'll be able to get anything accomplished."

-In the wake of the massive women's marches held around the country over the weekend, some anti-DAPL activists remain optimistic that political mobilization will be a safeguard against any actions the president might take.
+Following the massive women's marches held around the country over the weekend, some anti-DAPL activists remain optimistic that political mobilization will be a safeguard against any actions the president might take.

 "Coming off of the weekend where so many gathered to send the message ... that President Trump and all that he stands for cannot be normalized, I think that resonates in the air for many people," Nellis Kennedy-Howard said.
 A Navajo woman, she is the director of the Equity, Inclusion, and Justice Program for the Sierra Club.
 She said Trump's actions affected her personally, and that his presidency is a threat to the rights of Native people across the country.